drJanW/NewTimers/lib/ContextManager20251023/CalendarREADME.md

 ### Runtime flow

-1. Boot sequence schedules `cb_loadCalendar()` immediately; success re-arms the hourly cadence, while missing clock data causes one-minute retries until the date resolves.
+1. Boot sequence schedules `cb_loadCalendar()` immediately; success re-arms the hourly interval, while missing clock data causes one-minute retries until the date resolves.
 2. When the callback finds today’s row, it caches the parsed calendar data and resolves referenced IDs by scanning their respective CSVs for a single matching entry.
-3. The callback then cues the TTS sentence with the specified interval and forwards the resolved theme box, light show, and color range identifiers to the appropriate managers.
-Actual light-show rendering remains to be implemented; current focus is on defining the data contract.
+3. The callback then cues the TTS sentence with the specified interval, hands the theme box directories to AudioPolicy so fragment selection stays within that set, and forwards the light show plus color identifiers to LightPolicy.
+LightPolicy now translates the calendar values into `LightShowParams` and re-arms LightManager immediately, so palette updates go live as soon as the hourly load runs.

 ### Maintenance notes